DilshadGit/Cambridge/orchestration/globals/ansible/README.md

 The scripts within this directory should be copied to your ansible directory.
 Hence you should do the following:

 ## Install Ansible

 Install the latest version of ansible to your machine:

 />  sudo pip install ansible )

 ## Copy To Directory

 Copy the hosts and ansible.cfg file to /etc/ansible on your machine.

+/> sudo cp ansible.cfg /etc/ansible
+/> sudo cp hosts /etc/ansible

+The droplet already created is:
+* Droplet created 17/01/2016
+* OS Linux Ubuntu 14.04 LTR (5 years support)
+* 1/2 Gig Ram
+* 20 Gig SSD
+* Deployed London.

+## Creating SSH Path For Ansible To Cambridge Home Help

+Ansible will do all the heavy lifting to setup your machine but it needs to be able to connect to the server.
+For that we need to use SSH keys.
+In other words a public/private key exchange between machines.
+So the steps will be:
+1) Ansible connects with root.
+2) Ansible creates new users.
+3) Ansible gives users sudo access.
+4) Ansible installs pub/pirv keys for users.
+5) Ansible stops root access via SSH and restarts SSH.

+Further connections should be secure.
+We also need some helper packages to help provision our machines.
+For this use sshpass which allows us to securly send passwords over a network interface and install into a machine

+/> sudo apt-get install sshpass

+### 1) Ansible Connect With Root

+We will connect ansible to our machine in this instance it will be 'ubuntuCambridgeHomeStart' on digital oceans with the IP address of: 139.59.170.74.
+The machine name that ansible will lookup for this IP address is 'chh-dev' which is defined in the hosts file.
+Ansible will try and connect as 'root'.
+However we will not use a 'root' password, we will allow the machines to swap pub/private key exchange via ssh.
+This is the only manual step you will have to do.
+First manually add your SSH public key to the remote machine (You should have already created your pub/private key on your local machine).

+/> ssh-copy-id root@139.59.170.74

+You will be prompted for the root password.
+See your admin guy to get the root password and allow you to add your public key to the remote machine.

+Next place your id_rsa.pub file inside the 'vars' directory.
+Your file is inside ~/.ssh directory.

+### 2) 3) 4) 5) Ansible Does Heavy Lifint

+Next you need to run the script.
+If you followed the instructions all should go well.
+So from your orchestration directory run the setup file by doing:

+/>  ansible-playbook setup.yml

+## Fully Setup Software And Deploy Django

+All you need to do now to complete

+/> ansible-playbook playbook.yml